joshkatzenbach/teiko_interview/README.txt

         pip3 install pandas
         pip3 install matplotlib
+        pip3 install scipy

     - Afterwards, the program can be run with:

         python3 analyze_population.py

+    - The resulting csv file can be found in population_analysis.csv after running the program
+        - Program will also generate box plots for the data
+        - Program will also run T-Tests to compare data

     - Answers to python questions can be found in python_answers.txt

 DATABASE QUESTIONS: